Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 Air Locker Control

 The LINX has an available air locker control module that can automatically engage them based on driver input.
-It’s even smart enough to only engage the front locker if the rear locker has been engaged first, for added safety.
+It’s even smart enough to engage the front locker if the rear locker has been engaged first, for added safety.

 Air Suspension Control